dhyeythumar/helium-vscode/README.md

 2. Search for **Helium** - find the one by **Dhyey Thumar**.
 3. Click **Install**
 4. Code > Preferences > Color Theme > **Helium**

+Now the theme color is set 😀.
-5. Optional: Use the recommended settings below for best experience
+> Optional: For best experience use the recommended settings given below.

 ## Recommended Settings
 ```js